-Close to Sossusvlei is the Deadvlei, a clay pan significantly marked by dead, camel thorn trees.
-These dark trees are suspected to be 900 years old and known to be saved from decomposing by the dry climate.
+Close to Sossusvlei is the Deadvlei, a clay pan significantly marked by dead camel-thorn trees.
+These dark trees are suspected to be 900 years old and known to have been saved from decomposing by the dry climate.
 They stand strong in contrast to the white pan floor of Deadvlei.

 This beautiful yet haunting Deadvlei desert makes it an alien landscape in Namibia.
 Nevertheless, one of the reasons to visit Deadlvie is to capture the sunrise or sunset over the huge red sand dunes.
 You will also get to witness the world’s clearest blue sky in Deadvlei.

-The picturesque lagoons, salt pans, and the bird sanctuary in Sandwich harbor are regarded to be one of the most important coastlines of Southern Africa.
+The picturesque lagoons, salt pans, and bird sanctuary in Sandwich Harbor are regarded as one of the most important coastlines of Southern Africa.

-You can choose these three major types of helicopter tours to explore the Namibian desert.
+You can choose from these three major types of helicopter tours to explore the Namibian desert.

-- Scenic flights – As the name suggests, you will flow across the most beautiful landscapes of Namibia by a scenic helicopter tour.
+- Scenic flights: As the name suggests, you will flow across the most beautiful landscapes of Namibia on a scenic helicopter tour.

-- Charters – By choosing a charter flight, you can build your custom-made itinerary.
-The helicopter tour will take you places you would like to observe.
+- Charters: By choosing a charter flight, you can build your custom-made itinerary.
+The helicopter tour will take you to places you would like to observe.